odiseoteam/odiseo-standard-edition/README.md

 Tests
 -------

-This Symfony4 skeleton project comes with a ready to use testing tools like phpstan and behat.
+This Symfony4 project comes with a ready to use testing tools like phpstan and behat.

 #### Phpstan